alphaofficial/video-highlights-extractor/README.md

 - [ ] Custom model training capabilities
 - [ ] Real-time streaming highlight detection
 - [ ] Integration with social media APIs

-See the [open issues](https://github.com/alphaofficial/video-highlights-extractor/issues) for a full list of proposed features (and known issues).

 <!-- LICENSE -->